Case Study Background

-Following the severe weather conditions caused by Storm Ciara in early 2020, the rail embankment near Cookspond Viaduct, on the East Grindrod line, was showing signs of a landslip.
+Following the severe weather conditions caused by Storm Ciara in early 2020, the rail embankment near Cookspond Viaduct, on the East Grindrod line, showed signs of a landslip.

-With further storms in the area predicted, Network Rail decided to close the line and contracted leading civil engineering firm BAM Nuttall to undertake emergency repair works.
+With further storms in the area predicted, Network Rail closed the line and contracted leading civil engineering firm BAM Nuttall to undertake emergency repair works.

-The line was closed for approximately 2 months while the remedial works were completed.
+The line was closed for approximately two months while the remedial works were completed.

 BAM Nuttall sought a security solution for their compound that would help them mitigate against the risk of trespass, vandalism and theft.